 4. API Gateway

-An API gateway provides an extra layer of protection.
-It enhances the authorization mechanism.
+An API gateway provides an extra layer of protection, and it enhances the authorization mechanism.
 It can also reduce the load on the backend mechanism and also prevent misuse.
 Gateways can also monitor all APIs by default and provide threat protection from hackers.

 Encryption is an important aspect of API security.
 You need to make sure all exchanges are encrypted or encoded so that hackers cannot decode the original data.
 You can do so using Transport Layer Security or TLS, the successor protocol of SSL.
 Both of these protocols are used for encrypting information during a data transfer.